 Lazy bookmark for practical details to processing and transforming possibly-infinite streams of data, from signals to parse trees.
 Disambiguating “transducers”.

-Used in parallel/offline processing of very large data sets that do not fit in core, or processing things that happen in realtime such as UI.
+Used in parallel/offline processing of large data sets that do not fit in core, or processing things that happen in realtime such as UI.

 In statistics and machine learning, this connects with online learning; incorporating data as it comes in, but there you probably care about good out-of-core optimisation algorithms.